makkus/freckles_website/pages/02.blog/data-centric-environment-management/item.md

     headinglevel: 3
 ---

 I hate repetition.
 And I especially hate repetitive work.
 Unfortunately -- probably because of that whole thing with that apple 6000 years ago -- I always find myself doing repetitive work.
 Even when I always always always go out of my way to avoid doing repetitive work.
-Often I find myself writing scripts which take me 10 times longer to write than doing the repetitive thing I try to avoid a million-billion times by hand.
+Often I find myself writing scripts which take me 10 times longer to write than what it'd take to do the repetitive thing I try to avoid a million-billion times by hand.

 If you are working in I.T., chances are you hate repetitive work also.
 Luckily, a lot of I.T. work is devoted to cutting down on repetitive work.
 Because, after all, that's what computers are good at: give them the same problem several times, and they'll work on it the same way all those several times.
 Without complaining, mostly.
 Even if they have to do it repetitively a million-billion times and then a million-billion times again.